hylo-lang/specification/spec.md

     ```ebnf
     suffix-expr ::=
+      primary-expr
-      compound-expr operator?
+      compound-expr
+      suffix-expr operator
     ```

-2. There shall be no whitespace between the operator and the operand of a suffix expression.
+1. There shall be no whitespace between the operator and the operand of a suffix expression.

 ## Primary expressions